Welcome to Fall 2013 & Spring 2014

 UAS Ecumenical Christian & Inter-Spiritual Community

-The Coexist, Collaborate and Cooperate (CCC) for Change Club's mission is with their sacred texts, experiences, reasoning, and various spiritual and religious traditions, we intend to journey into Love as we live day to day seeking hope, love, and justice in our relationships with others, the earth, ourselves, and the Divine locally, nationally, and globally.
+Christian and Interfaith Community for Justice and Peace Club's mission is with their sacred texts, experiences, reasoning, and various spiritual and religious traditions, we intend to journey into Love as we live day to day seeking hope, love, and justice in our relationships with others, the earth, ourselves, and the Divine locally, nationally, and globally.

 Club Advisor: Melissa Engel, (815) 481-3351, email@example.com

 Friday, March 28 - 4:15-5:30 PM - Southeast Waffle Company ~ Come stop by for a relaxing cup of joe or tea and just unwind.

 Tuesday, April 1- 7:00-8:30 PM UAS Housing Lodge ~ PB+J's for the Hungry ~ Come make lunches for the hungry people at the Glory Hole!